 But since our mini targets are D3 and E3, the issue with the transition going from D3 to C#3 didn’t get picked up in the mapping.
 And of course A2 was on the bass bridge on that piano.

 But as soon as he started tuning and got to that C#3, that C#3 didn’t wok with anything above it!
 It was really awful.
 The C#3/C#4 octave was bad, the C#3/G#3 5th was terrible, the C#3/E#3 3rd was terrible too!
 Nothing worked.

 We eventually used our ears as well as some technical information to get a bearable compromise in there, but it took some fairly thoughtful compromising.
 What made me happy was that we were able to make it work OK and only changed 4 notes or so: A#2, B2, C3 and C#3 I think they were.
 We didn’t want to change any more than we absolutely had to.
 The rest of the tuning above that break sounded great and we didn’t want to change any of that part.

-So just make sure to check things in this area.
-I’m sure there is not a tuning system alive that could have covered that break out of the can.
-Aural only tuning included!
-I too, doubt there is another system out there that could have made it sound as OK as we did by only moving 4 notes either.
+So make sure to check things in this area – especially on pianos with that little tenor bridge!
+There is not a tuning system alive that could have covered that break ‘out of the can’ – aural-only tuning included.
+I doubt there’s another tuning system that could have found a more agreeable compromise by only moving 4 notes either.